-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-142417) of Xerox Corporation of our report dated June 29, 2007 relating to the financial statements of The Savings Plan of Xerox Corporation and The Xerographic Division, UNITE HERE, which appears in this Form 11-K.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-142417) of Xerox Corporation of our report dated June 29, 2007 relating to the financial statements of the Xerox Corporation Savings Plan, which appears in this Form 11-K.